 - Your readiness to pursue graduate level work

-College to Graduate School (UNIV 400): University 400 is a 1 credit course for second semester juniors and seniors.
-The academic emphasis is on student readiness for the transition to graduate or professional school.
-Students will learn about application and testing options and strategies, interviewing skills, budgeting and financial planning and career development.
+College to Graduate School (UNIV 400) is a 1 credit course for second semester juniors and seniors.
+This course focuses on student readiness for the transition to graduate or professional school.
+You will learn about application and testing options and strategies, interviewing skills, budgeting and financial planning and career development.
 Register for this class through Patriot Web.

 - Faculty: number of faculty, credentials and reputation.

 - Academic program: accreditation, course offerings, rate of completion, admissions policies, reputation and ranking.